The Township of Whitewater Region does not issue licenses.

 Couples may have a civil wedding ceremony performed by the Town Clerk.

 Prior to a wedding ceremony, a meeting with the Clerk is a requirement in order to ensure an understanding of the ceremony by both participants.
 A meeting with the Clerk may be arranged in advance by the scheduling of an appointment.
+Scheduling of a civil marriage in Council Chambers must be made with the Clerk or designate at least two (2) weeks prior to the intended date for the ceremony.
 Ceremonies can be performed, Monday to Friday, during regular office hours.
 Please note that dates and times for a wedding ceremony are limited due to other work related commitments by the Town Clerk.

-The cost of a wedding ceremony is currently $125.00 payable in advance to the Township of Whitewater Region.
-Couples are responsible for the provision of their own witnesses (two) for the ceremony.
-For an appointment or for further information, please contact , at @whitewaterregion.ca or by phone at 613-646-2282.
+The cost of a wedding ceremony is currently $200.00 payable in advance to the Township of Whitewater Region.
+A $100.00 non-refundable deposit is required at the time of scheduling.
+For an appointment or for further information, please contact Carmen Miller, Clerk at firstname.lastname@example.org or by phone at 613-646-2282.

 You need to be at least 16 years old to get married in Ontario.

 Under 18 years old: you will need written consent from both your parents.
 You can get consent forms where you get a marriage licence.

 To ensure that your marriage is performed properly and legally, an authorized official needs to marry you.
 There are 2 types of marriage ceremonies performed in Ontario:

 Religious marriage: a recognized religious official marries you.
 Check the religious marriage officiants list to ensure that the officiant you are interested in hiring is authorized to perform a marriage in Ontario.